-The E-members who set up new enterprises were primarily supported by Business Gym to build up a strong client base.
-They were supported to identify target customers and accordingly adopt strategies like tapping on personal networks, word of mount communication, using material like pamphlets and banners etc.
+The E-members who set up new enterprises were primarily supported by Business Gym to Business build up a strong client base.
+They were supported to identify target customers and accordingly adopt strategies like tapping on personal networks, wora or mouni communication, using material like pamphlets and banners etc.

-The E-members who had existing enterprises were supported by Business Gym to increase customer outreach and sales.
-Along with more proactive networking and communication, they were equipped to use technology and social media platforms to scale-up their operations and reach.
+The E-members who had existing enterprises Business were supported by Business Gym to increase customer outreach and sales.
+Along with more proactive networking and communication, they were equipped to use Existing technology and social media platforms to scale-up their operations and reach.
 Emembers were also encouraged to engage in branding techniques like creating product labels, standardized packaging etc. which would increase product credibility.